liv-ac-uk/comp122/labs/exceptions/README.md

 0-5 that can be run like so:
 `java ExceptronTest <Test Number>`

+**Note: Don't forget to recompile your code after any changes before running the test files again.**
 Different sections have relevant tests which will be referenced later on.

 {% next %}